Kevin McKidd

-Kevin McKidd (born 9 August 1973) is a Scottish actor and television director best known as Dr. Owen Hunt in Grey's Anatomy and Tommy Mackenzie in Danny Boyle's Trainspotting (1996).
+Kevin Robert McKidd (born 9 August 1973) is a Scottish actor and television director best known for portraying Dr. Owen Hunt in Grey's Anatomy (2008–2026), Lucius Vorenus in Rome (2005–2007) and Tommy Mackenzie in Danny Boyle's Trainspotting (1996).
+His voice acting work includes portraying John "Soap" MacTavish in the video games Call of Duty: Modern Warfare 2 (2009) and its 2011 sequel; and as Lord MacGuffin and his son in the Pixar film Brave (2012).

-McKidd played Colin in the 2008 film Made of Honor, Count Vronsky in the BBC miniseries Anna Karenina (2000), Lucius Vorenus in the historical drama series Rome (2005–2007) and Dan Vasser in the NBC series Journeyman (2007).
-He provided the voice of John "Soap" MacTavish in the video games Call of Duty: Modern Warfare 2 and Call of Duty: Modern Warfare 3.
-He also played Poseidon in the film Percy Jackson & the Olympians: The Lightning Thief, and Father Deegan in the Father Ted Christmas special.

 Early life

 McKidd was born on 9 August 1973, in Elgin, Moray, Scotland, the son of Kathleen, a secretary, and Neil McKidd, a plumber.
 He grew up on a council estate in Elgin.
 At 17, McKidd worked at the Macallan distillery in Speyside.
 He later went to work with the Lumsden family of coppersmiths.
 He attended Seafield Primary School and Elgin Academy. and was a member of the local amateur dramatic group, Moray Youth Theatre.
 Planning to study engineering, he initially attended the University of Edinburgh, then decided to audition at Edinburgh's Queen Margaret University, where he was accepted to study Drama.
 He joined Edinburgh University's student theatre company, Bedlam Theatre, where he was a member of the improvisational comedy troupe The Improverts.